Tiyanak

-The Tiyanak (also Tianak or Tianac) is a vampiric creature in Philippine mythology that takes on the form of a toddler or baby.
+The tiyanak (also tianak or tianac [ˈtjanak]) is a vampiric creature in Philippine mythology that takes on the form of a toddler or baby.
 Although there are various types, it typically takes the form of a newborn baby and cries in the jungle to attract unwary travelers.
 Once it is picked up by an unfortunate passerby, it reverts to its true form and attacks the victim.
 The tiyanak is also depicted to take malevolent delight in leading travelers astray, or in abducting children.

-Historical Accounts
+Historical accounts

 "They had another deception—namely, that if any woman died in childbirth, she and the child suffered punishment; and that, at night, she could be heard lamenting.
-This was called patianac.
-May the honor and glory be God our Lord's, that among all the Tagalos not a trace of this is left; and that those who are now marrying do not even know what it is, thanks to the preaching of the holy gospel, which has banished it."
+This was called patianac."
+A common propaganda spread by missionaries, clergymen, and Christians why patianac and tianac ceased to exist is because of continuous preaching which is not exactly true as this phenomenon does not occur in non-Christian cultures.